Nintendo pins hopes on holiday-ready "Wii U"

 "It is kind of a complicated sell.
 You're asking people to play games in different ways," he said.

-Nintendo is forecasting sales of 10.5 million Wii U and Wii consoles next year.
+Nintendo has said it forecasts to sell 10.5 million units of Wii U and Wii consoles next year.

-The new Wii U tablet controller will also have a headphone jack, a camera in the front allowing for video chat, and a microphone and motion gaming capabilities and trigger buttons on the back of the tablet for shooter games.
+The tablet controller will also have a headphone jack, a camera in the front allowing for video chat, and a microphone and motion gaming capabilities and trigger buttons on the back of the tablet for shooter games.

-(Additional reporting by Reiji Murai in Los Angeles and Mari Saito in Tokyo; Editing by Matt Driskill)
+(Additional reporting by Reiji Murai in Los Angeles and Mari Saito in Tokyo; editing by Edwin Chan, Bernard Orr and Richard Chang)